 Hello everyone.
 I hope all is well with you.
-Mr. P. and I have just returned from a time in Berkshire where we stayed with our daughter in my home town and visited some places in the bordering counties.
+We've just returned from a time in Berkshire where we stayed with our daughter in my home town and visited some places in the bordering counties.
 We haven't been down to Reading for two years or seen one of our grandsons since our 50th wedding anniversary in 2015 as different family members usually come to stay with us.
 I've been wanting to get back to Berkshire to see family, meet our grandsons' girlfriends as well as look around the area and take photos before the area changes completely from when we lived there!
-Naturally I had a wish list of things I wanted to see and it was lovely to be driven around by our daughter so that Mr. P. could rest after the relatively long journey for him these days from South Yorkshire to Reading.
+Naturally I had a wish list of things I wanted to see and it was lovely to be driven around by our daughter so that my husband could rest after the relatively long journey for him these days from South Yorkshire to Reading.

 The above photos are flowers in our own garden.
 The snowdrops have been flowering for some weeks now.